top of page

 My work on community-based and stress-reduction interventions (e.g., mindfulness, yoga, nutrition) has helped identify evidence-based practices to help alleviate the harmful effects of exposure to stress and trauma on our physical and mental health.

-At the University of California, Irvine, I am the Principal Investigator of the REACH (Resilience, Epidemiology, and Community Health) Lab and an Assistant Professor at the Sue and Bill Gross School of Nursing at the University of California, Irvine.
-My research is funded by both the National Science Foundation (NSF) and the National Institute of Health (NIH).
+At the University of California, Los Angeles, I am the Principal Investigator of the REACH (Resilience, Epidemiology, and Community Health) Lab and an Assistant Professor-in-Residence at the Jonathan and Karin Fielding School of Public Health in the Department of Community Health Sciences at UCLA.
+My research is funded by both the National Science Foundation (NSF), the National Institute of Health (NIH), and the Department of Defense (DoD).

-You can read more about the work of the REACH lab, including a full list of my publications at:
+You can read more about the work of the REACH lab, including a full list of my current projects and publications at: